ntaylor0000/google-data-analytics-professional-certificate/3 - Prepare Data for Exploration/README.md

 <details>
 <summary>Module 3</summary>

-**Spreadhseet Magic**

-Spreadsheets are a key data analytics tool.
-Here you’ll learn both why and how data analysts use spreadsheets in their work.
-You’ll also investigate how structured thinking helps analysts understand problems and come up with solutions.
+**Database essentials**

+When you analyze large datasets, you’ll access much of the data from a database.
+In this part of the course, you will learn about databases, including how to access them and extract, filter, and sort the data they contain.
+You’ll also explore metadata to discover its many facets and how analysts use it to better understand their data.

 **Learning Objectives**
-- Discuss the data analyst’s use of spreadsheets with reference to roles and responsibilities
+- Describe databases with references to their functions and components.
+- Explain metadata as it relates to databases.
-- Demonstrate the use of spreadsheets to complete basic tasks of the data analyst including entering and organizing data
+- Discuss the importance of metadata and how it relates to the work of a data analyst.
+- Recall the issues and steps involved in accessing data from multiple sources.
-- Demonstrate an understanding of the use of formulas in spreadsheets including a definition and specific examples
+- Explain the use of filters and sorting functionality in spreadsheets.
-- Compare formulas and functions with reference to similarities and differences
-- Describe the key ideas associated with structured thinking including the problem domain, scope of work, and context
+- Demonstrate how to use spreadsheet functionality to import and inspect a given set of data.
+- Demonstrate how to use SQL functions to extract data from a given database.

 **Lessons**
-- Work with spreadsheets
+- Work with databases
-- Formulas in spreadsheets
-- Functions in spreadsheets
-- Save time with structured thinking
+- Manage data with metadata
+- Access different data sources
+- Sort and filter data
+- Large datasets in SQL
 - Module 3 challenge

 </h6>